-You can create a team structure, or user hierarchy, to manage an extended team structure with employees on different tiered levels.
+A user hierarchy is a tree of users in your organization, divided into teams and groups.
+The user hierarchy provides a way of granting data permissions in your company.
+You can create a team structure, or user hierarchy, to manage an extended team structure that includes employees on different tiers.

 You need admin rights to create a user hierarchy.

 - Click the Settings () icon, then select Manage > Users.

 - Click User Hierarchy, and click Enable advanced permissions.
 This activates a basic user hierarchy for your account.

 By default, the account owner is placed at the top of the hierarchy tree as the "topmost manager", and the other users are listed as direct reports to the topmost manager.
 To build out your team structure, you can add users above or below the topmost manager.

 To add users to the hierarchy